Understanding Bitcoin’s four-year cycle

 Source: eToro

-The bitcoin price saw two huge spikes in the post-halving phase of the cycle, eventually reaching a new all-time high of more than $69,000 in November 2021.
+The Bitcoin price saw two huge spikes in the post-halving phase of the cycle, eventually reaching a new all-time high of $76,999 in November 2024.

 To understand exactly how the Bitcoin halving creates a four-year cycle, it is important to consider some of the psychological factors that might influence investment decisions.